Turning Loneliness into a Meaningful Solitude

 Time spent in my solitude has taught me many things about socializing.
 One of those more important truisms is about solitude adding to capacity for enjoying company of others.
 Experiencing others from that platform of sincere embracing the totality of my own humanness, I don't expect them to give me something that I might refuse to give myself.

-Also, seeking others' company does not mean escaping from myself, so it doesn't bother me if they "fail to deliver" enough entertainment as if to support me in that act escape - even by possibly reminding me of my own inner turmoil with their negativisms.
+Also, seeking others' company does not mean escaping from myself, so it doesn't bother me if they "fail to deliver" enough entertainment as if to support me in that act of escape -- even by possibly reminding me of my own inner turmoil with their negativisms.

 Being enough of a company to myself during solitude helps me to accept them as well.
-When we give our intimate reality a freedom to be, without brutal suppressions of what we don't want to face about ourselves - then it stretches over everyone else.
+When we give our intimate reality a freedom to be, without brutal suppression of what we don't want to face about ourselves -- then it stretches over everyone else.